mebyz/ws-orpgl-deploy/README.md

 Goal:
 ====
--ws-orpgl project deployment automation
+- ws-orpgl project deployment automation
--(Ws-orpgl is a Sf2 / angularjs / websocket based webgl project)
+- (Ws-orpgl is a Sf2 / angularjs / websocket based webgl project)

 What you will get:
 ================
--This will setup precise64 with git, nginx, php, mysql, bower, grunt, node, curl, composer
+- This will setup precise64 with git, nginx, php, mysql, bower, grunt, node, curl, composer

 Prerequisites:
 =============
--Ruby (tip : install chruby, ruby-install and pick the according version) -bundle
+- Ruby (tip : install chruby, ruby-install and pick the according version)
+- bundle
--Vagrant (tip 2 : use virtualbox as a provider)
+- Vagrant (tip 2 : use virtualbox as a provider)

 Installation and usage:
 ======================